LoGan070raGnaR/CEHGuideBook/019- Cryptography.md

    - Click the Refresh icon ( ) to view the selected hash functions.

 Note: You can also use other MD5 and MD6 hash calculators such as [MD6 Hash Generator](https://www.browserling.com), [All Hash Generator](https://www.browserling.com), [MD6 Hash Generator](https://convert-tool.com), and [md5 hash calculator](https://onlinehashtools.com) to calculate MD5 and MD6 hashes.
-**Conclusion:** This lab provides hands-on experience in calculating MD5 hashes with HashMyFiles, emphasizing its integration with Windows Explorer and customization features.
+**Conclusion:** This task provides hands-on experience in calculating MD5 hashes with HashMyFiles, emphasizing its integration with Windows Explorer and customization features.

 #### Perform File and Text Message Encryption using CryptoForge